ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- of foolscap or letter paper,
-roll it up so that the opening at one end shall &#x27;
-he large enough to take in the full size of the
-eve, and at the other end let the opening be 1
-i not half as large.
-Take it in tlie right hand, j
-| holding it between the thumb and tlie lorefin- !
-! ger ; place the large end to tlie right eye and
-! look through it with both eyes open to the
-! light.
-1 ~ou trill see a hole through your hand !
-If you take it in your left hand it will be tlie 1
-! same.
-You will in both cases&#x27;be astonished to
-! see that you have a hole i:i your hand.
-The
-| allusion is most complete.&quot;
 j A SINGULAR STORY is told of an apple tree
 planted over the grave of Roger Williams.—
 This tree had pushed downward one of its I